stwalez/devops-pbl/project_15_files/project_15.md

 - Navigate to Route53 and create the CNAME record provided:
   ![](screenshots/acm_route53_dns_prop.png)

-- As soon as the dns record propagates, refresh on the ACM to confirm that the certificate has been issued:
+- As soon as the DNS record propagates, refresh the ACM WebPage to verify that the certificate has been issued:
   ![](screenshots/acm_dns_validated.png)